ybettan/image-composer/CUSTOMIZE_RHCOS.md

 ```

 We also need to create a `MachineConfig` manifest to override the image in MCO.
-MCO is overriding the node image with the `machine-os-content` from the release image,
+MCO is overriding the node image with the `rhel-coreos` (previously called `machine-os-content`)
-therefore, we need to make sure MCO is aware we are overriding the node image.
+from the release image, therefore, we need to make sure MCO is aware we are
+overriding the node image.

 We need to build the container image first
 ```
 sudo podman login quay.io
+mkdir rhcos-image-spec
-tar -xvf builds/latest/x86_64/rhcos-413.92.202307060850-0-ostree.x86_64.ociarchive -C rhcos-image-spec sudo skopeo copy oci:rhcos-image-spec docker://quay.io/ybettan/rhcos:413.92.202307060850-0
+tar -xvf builds/latest/x86_64/rhcos-<...>-ostree.x86_64.ociarchive -C rhcos-image-spec sudo skopeo copy oci:rhcos-image-spec docker://quay.io/ybettan/rhcos:<version>
 ```

 Now we need to create the `MachineConfig` manifest and add it to assisted